 What is the cost of attending the late short summer session?

 Costs, payment due dates, and financial aid information can be found on the iGniTe Summer Launch program website.

 How and when do I apply for financial aid for the Fall Semester?

 Fall is a new academic year, requiring a separate financial aid application.
-See www.finaid.gatech.edu for application instructions.
+See the Office of Scholarships and Financial Aid for application instructions.

 Will housing be available?

-Yes, campus housing will be available to the freshmen enrolling in the summer semester if they make a $300 prepayment and apply online.
+Yes, campus housing will be available to the first-years enrolling in the Late Short Summer Semester if they make a $300 prepayment and apply online.
 The summer housing application will become available in late March.
 Students living in campus housing for the summer will be able to continue in campus housing fall and spring semesters if they make a $600 prepayment for fall and apply online by May 1.
-Your summer room will likely not be your fall assignment; you will be allowed to move your belongings from your summer room to your fall room on August 3.
-However, you will not be permitted to live in your fall room until freshman move-in in mid-August.
-Please refer all housing questions to the Housing Office at www.housing.gatech.edu.
+Your summer room will likely not be your fall room assignment.
+You will need to be available on August 5, 2018, to move your belongings from your summer room to your fall room.
+If you are not available on August 5 you will need to move your belongings out of your summer room prior to August 4 at noon.
+Please refer all housing questions to the Department of Housing.